 8 MONITORING & EVALUATION

-The Strategy will be overseen by the Welfare Director with supporting advice and expertise from the Compliance Manager.
+The Strategy will be overseen by the Welfare Director with supporting advice and expertise from the Compliance Manager and, where appropriate, UKAD.

-The RFL will monitor the Strategy against the objectives and look at the success of each of the sections of the Operational Plan in August each year in time to make any necessary changes including supporting amendments to the Operational Rules for the following year.
-The monitoring will include details of which groups have received training and/or education during the year and approximate numbers.
+The RFL will monitor the Strategy against the objectives, measuring the success of each of the sections of the Operational Plan, against its intentions.
+This will be undertaken in August each year in time to make any necessary changes, including supporting amendments, to the Operational Rules for the following year.
+This monitoring and review will include details of which groups have received training and/or education during the year and approximate numbers.

 9 OPERATIONAL PLAN Red – not started Amber – in progress – Green - complete